Basic Rules

 Severity

-Example: A severity 1 Cascade in a Chaotic domain might rattle a wedged door loose at exactly the wrong moment.
-A severity 7 might send an elevator plummeting eight stories.
-A severity 10 might tear open a portal to another world and let something through.
+A severity 1 Cascade in a Chaotic domain might be an earth quake that rattles a wedged door loose at exactly the wrong moment.
+A severity 7 might release a caged monstrosity into the city.
+A severity 10 might tear open a portal to another world and an alien invasion begins.

 Player Overage Rounds

 Once the Guide has established the shape of the Cascade, the players get to add to it.
-The overage β the amount by which Resonance exceeded the Threshold β determines how many rounds of player input the Cascade receives.
+The overage (the amount by which the echo total exceeded the Threshold) determines how many rounds of player input the Cascade receives.
 Each point of overage is one round.
 In each round, players collaborate to add a detail to the Cascade.
 Every addition must stay within the chosen domain, must escalate rather than contradict what has already been established, and must make the situation weirder, more dangerous, or more chaotic.
 Players either agree on the addition as a group, or each offers a suggestion and the Guide chooses the one that best serves the story.
 The Guide always has final say.

 Cascade Fallout